Romantic Valentine's Day Things To Do In Edinburgh - Date Ideas / Nights for Couples

 Elsewhere, cinephiles looking to embrace the romantic vibes should head to one of Edinburgh's fantastic boutique cinemas, the Cameo cinema on Home Street, where all the current big screen hits will be showing.
 A classic date night staple, with its old-fashioned glamour, saturated in cinematic atmosphere as well as a well-stocked bar, you really couldn’t find a better venue in which to settle down for a dose of old-timesy romance.
 And with the option to take your chosen tipple with you into the auditorium, there really is no excuse not to check out that wine list!

 If the sun decides to shine, take the opportunity to head out of Edinburgh and visit North Berwick.
 Definitely one of the more romantic things to do, it's less than an hour away by car and you could find yourself strolling on one of the beautiful beaches, or maybe even heading out on horseback.

 For those not in a relationship and dreading the sugary overkill of Hallmark’s favourite holiday, fear not - there are plenty of opportunities to get out there and kick-start your love life.
-If you’re single and ready to mingle, Ditch or Date Edinburgh are hosting a speed dating event on Valentines Night where you’ll be given the chance to meet up to 20 potential partners.
-Tickets are £20 with the events being held in Lulus and Browns Bar & Brasserie.
+If you’re single and ready to mingle, Ditch or Date Edinburgh host speed dating events every year so keep an eye on their website for the launch of this years event.On Valentines Night you’ll be given the chance to meet up to 20 potential partners with tickets priced at £20 and the events normally held in All Bar One on George Street.